 Lord Peter Hain

-On 18 November 2019, Lord Hain gave testimony before Deputy Chief Justice, Raymond Zondo- and the world’s media – at The State Capture Enquiry in Johannesburg.
+In 2019, Lord Hain gave testimony before Deputy Chief Justice Raymond Zondo – and the world’s media – at The State Capture Inquiry in Johannesburg.

 London-based, The Right Honourable Lord Hain of Neath, better known as Peter Hain, was born in 1950 and brought up in South Africa.
-In politics for over 50 years, he was recently involved in exposing the money laundering by the Zuptas (President Zuma/the Guptas).
+In politics for over 50 years, he was recently involved in exposing the money laundering by the Zuptas (former President Zuma/the Guptas).

 A captivating speaker on a range of global issues with a treasure trove of anecdotes from his extraordinary life, his most requested talk topics include:

-- Negotiation, problem solving, conflict resolution drawing on his role in Northern Ireland
+- Negotiation, problem-solving and conflict-resolution, drawing on his role in Northern Ireland

 - South African sport: a personal view from the anti-apartheid days to today